CIRGLaboratory/GausianDenseHMM/README.md

-# DenseHMM
+# GaussianDenseHMM

-DenseHMM is a modification of Hidden Markov Models (HMMs) that allows to learn dense vector representations of both the hidden states and the observables via gradient-descent methods.
-The code accompanies our paper ["DenseHMM: Learning Hidden Markov Models by Learning Dense Representations"](https://arxiv.org/abs/2012.09783) and allows to reproduce the results therein.
+GaussianDenseHMM is a modification of Hidden Markov Models (HMMs) that allows to learn dense vector representations of both the hidden states and the observables via gradient-descent methods.
+The code accompanies our paper ["GaussianDenseHMM: Learning Hidden Markov Models by Learning Dense Representations"](https://arxiv.org/abs/2012.09783) and allows to reproduce the results therein.

 ## Overview

-* DenseHMM uses a parameter-efficient, non-linear matrix factorization to describe transition probabilities of HMMs.
+* GaussianDenseHMM uses a parameter-efficient, non-linear matrix factorization to describe transition probabilities of HMMs.
 * Two approaches for model training: a) EM-optimization with a gradient-based M-step or b) direct optimization of observation co-occurrences, which provides better scalability compared to EM-based multi-step schemes.
 * Competitive model performance in extensive empirical evaluations.

 #### Baselines

-DenseHMM is compared to various hidden Markov models.
+GaussianDenseHMM is compared to various hidden Markov models.
 We base our code on the [hmmlearn](https://github.com/hmmlearn/hmmlearn) library.

 ## Installation